Rosie O’Donnell Revisits Her Battles With Trump in the Wake of #MeToo

-2017 was a tough year for Rosie O’Donnell: The man who publicly targeted her for years — and did so repeatedly during the lead-up to the election — had unexpectedly ascended to the presidency, where he was free to unleash his familiar bullying tactics on the rest of the world.
-“I seriously worry whether I personally will be able to live through [his Presidency],” O’Donnell told W magazine earlier this year.
+The year 2017 was a tough one for Rosie O’Donnell: The man who publicly targeted her for years — and did so repeatedly during the lead-up to the election — had unexpectedly ascended to the presidency, where he was free to unleash his familiar bullying tactics on the rest of the world.
+“I seriously worry whether I personally will be able to live through [his presidency],” O’Donnell told W magazine earlier this year.

 Yet 2017 also brought O’Donnell’s first dramatic TV role.
 On the feminist dramedy SMILF — which was nominated this morning for a Golden Globe — about a young Irish-Catholic working-class single mother named Brigitte (creator Frankie Shaw) in Boston’s Southie, O’Donnell wears an unfamiliar mane of long gray hair and plays Brigitte’s mother Tutu, who tries to do right by her daughter and grandson while grappling with her own mental-health struggles.
-For O’Donnell, the show arrived “like a life-raft.”
+For O’Donnell, the show arrived “like a life raft.”

 We talked to Rosie about the curative properties of tackling feminism onscreen and the challenges of shooting her first dramatic sex scene (which aired last night), as well as Al Franken and her ambivalence about the #MeToo moment.